KnarrStudio/ITPS.OMCS.Snippets/README.md

 This Repo is set up for two different ways to deply the _snippets_.
 To get this working on your system you will need to decide whether you want to run multiple scripts or just copy and paste.
 1. If you want to run the _scripts_ then all you have to do is _copy_ the scripts folder and run as many of the scripts as you want.
 1. To use the copy/paste method, then you will need to copy the **snippet** folder to your system (This is a nice backup too).
-Then copy/paste the _.snippets.ps1xml_ files to the `$home\Documents\WindowsPowershell\Snippets` folder and restart the PowerShell ISE.
+Then copy/paste the _.snippets.ps1xml_ files to the `$env:USERPROFILE\Documents\WindowsPowershell\Snippets` folder and restart the PowerShell ISE.

 ## DESCRIPTION